rkarn/FHE_NN_XAI/README.md

 ### What we're Proposing:
-FHE-Inference: Run inference on encrypted MNIST data using an encrypted neural network, then decrypt the result and compare accuracy with plaintext inference.
+FHE-Inference: Run inference on encrypted data using an encrypted neural network, then decrypt the result and compare accuracy with plaintext inference.
+The proposal document is `XAI_FHE_NN.pdf`.

 SHAP Explainability (Encrypted): Train a SHAP explainer on raw Xtrain.
 Use FHE-encrypted Xtest to compute SHAP values homomorphically.
 Decrypt those SHAP values and compare them with the original SHAP values.